The Heroes of a story often draw a Line in the Sand

 - Moist von Lipwig is presented with two options at the beginning of Going Postal.
 He can become Vetinari's postmaster, or he can walk out the door behind Vetinari.
 Moist is smart enough to open up the door and drop an object down the inevitable pit before trying to walk out.
 The test is subverted in Making Money, the next Moist von Lipwig book.
 The door by which Moist can exit is perfectly normal and he is free to walk away and go back to his job at the Post Office.

 - His evil counterpart Reacher Glit at the end of Going Postal used the door.
 It's ambiguous whether he stormed through without checking it or indeed comitted suicide rather than work for the patrician, though the latter would fit better with the book's theme of every freedom being based on the most basic one: The freedom to take the consequences.
+On the other hand, Reacher Glit is more than once portrayed as being arrogant enough to fall for it.

 - The trope was spoofed in Guards!
 Guards!, when a huge Dragon takes over the city and his human aid explains to the civic leaders that the Dragon demands a monthly Virgin Sacrifice.
 They're all waiting for someone else to protest, so they can mumble a quiet agreement so that the others know they obviously don't like this deal without having to be so stupid as talk back to the Dragon.
 When they all turn out to be Genre Savvy enough to keep their mouths shut, they all curse the others for being so cowardly.